babohhauru/Machine-Learning/week2/report/Week2 Assignment Report.md

 When~C=1000,θ_0=0.65413465, θ_1=0.0166215, θ_2=1.86806845
 $$

 (ii) For better comparison we also need to control the hyperparameters, therefore, all hyperparameters except 'C' are remaining the same during the experiment.
-And then we generate a plot with several subplots to visualize the results, in addition, different 'C' will be evaluated by the 'score' function which calculated the mean accuracy measured with the given dataset to get the accuracies.
+And then we generate a plot with several subplots to visualize the results, besides, different 'C' will be evaluated by the 'score' function which calculated the mean accuracy measured with the given dataset to get the accuracies.